 I love flowers.
 When I envisioned my wedding, I dreamed of LOTS and LOTS of flowers.
 But I never truly realized how MUCH flowers are.
 I love fresh flowers, but bridal bouquets can be up to $200 or more.
 And according to TheKnot.com, a couple’s flower budget should be 8-10 percent of your total budget (as seen in #11 in this article).
 If you’re working on a $7,000 budget, that’s $560 for flowers!

 Like a true BSB, I’m very practical when it comes to wedding planning, so paying that much for a bouquet I’ll carry for all of five minutes total…not for me.
 So I began looking for other options when it came down to choosing flowers for my wedding.

-In my search, I found that there is a distinct discussion that occurs concerning the flowers.
-In perusing the community forums at TheKnot.com, I discovered that many brides are either ‘Team Fresh’ or ‘Team Silk/Real Touch’.
+In my search, I found there is a distinct discussion that occurs concerning the flowers.
+In perusing the community forums at TheKnot.com, I discovered many brides are either ‘Team Fresh’ or ‘Team Silk/Real Touch’.
 Some brides are very outspoken that fresh is the only way to go; others (like me) believe it’s more cost-effective to pay for silk or real touch.
 Obviously, there are pros and cons to both; however, I want you to take a moment and consider the budget savviness of going with silk or real touch: